 Alternatively you may also contact any of our divisions.

 Accessing FACS information

 Access to FACS information may be considered through either formal or informal applications.

-If your application relates to information about FACS or information that is held by more than one division in FACS, you may complete a FACS application form and send it to:
+If your application relates to information about FACS or information that is held by more than one division in FACS, you may lodge a request for information online or complete a FACS application form and send it to:

 Department of Family and Community Services

 Informal access applications